stefano-lombardi/stefano-lombardi.github.io/_pages/about.md

   - /about.html
 ---

 Hello.
-I am an economist with research interests in applied labour economics and dynamic treatment evaluation.
+I am an economist with research interests in Labour economics and applied econometrics.

+I am also interested in how public policies interact with firm behaviour and performance, and in dynamic treatment evaluation and microsimulation techniques.

 I am a PhD candidate in economics at Uppsala University, where I expect to graduate in Spring 2019.
 I am also affiliated with the Institute for Evaluation of Labor Market and Education Policy (IFAU) in Uppsala, Sweden,